 The OHSU-PSU School of Public Health (SPH) is aligned with the American Public Health Association in declaring racism a public health crisis, and our School is committed to becoming an antiracist SPH.
 We are working to center social justice in our internal and external work as a school and are committed to addressing structural and institutional racism, and to holding ourselves accountable to this work.
-The purpose of this cluster hire is to recruit committed, innovative, diverse set of faculty members who will advance knowledge and understanding in this area through their scholarship and teaching.
+The purpose of this hiring initiative is to recruit a committed, innovative, diverse set of faculty members who will advance knowledge and understanding in this area through their scholarship and teaching.
 These faculty will contribute to building a community of scholars that complement our existing faculty’s work in anti-racism and social justice.

 Candidates are expected to contribute to research and scholarship through publications, externally funded research, and mentoring of graduate students.
 In the area of teaching, the successful candidate will share a deep commitment to effective instruction at the undergraduate and graduate levels.
 Successful candidates will highlight a commitment to equity and be expected to: broaden participation among community members of under-represented groups; integrate diverse experiences into instructional content and research tools; and/or provide leadership in developing pedagogical techniques designed to meet the needs of diverse populations and intellectual interests.